 About the Author

 Frances Ryan is an award-winning journalist and author.
-For the past decade, she has been a columnist and reporter for The Guardian.
-Named Commentator of the Year 2024 by the Society of Editors, Ryan's work has appeared on the front pages of The New York Times, The Guardian, and British Vogue.
-Her reporting has helped change government policy, been discussed in the House of Commons, and featured across major media outlets including Channel 4 News, BBC Radio 4's Woman's Hour, and The World Tonight.
+For the last decade, she has been a columnist and reporter at the Guardian.
+Named Commentator of the Year 2024 by the Society of Editors, Ryan's work has made the front pages of the New York Times, the Guardian and British Vogue.
+It has helped change government policy, been discussed in the House of Commons, and featured anywhere from Channel 4 News, to BBC Radio 4's Woman's Hour to The World Tonight.

 Weight: .81 Pounds